HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 The App history tab lists the historical resources usage.
 Question:
 What type of information can you get from this list?
-> Birtir hversu mikið app hefur nýtt sér tölvuna yfir ákveðinn tíma punkt.
+> Birtir hversu mikið app hefur nýtt sér tölvuna yfir ákveðið tímabil.

 The Details tab displays process information such as process ID (PID), status, and memory utilization.
 Right-click a process and list the available options below.
 >

 Why is it important for an administrator to understand how to work within the Task Manager?
 > Task manger er mikilvægur partur af windows.
 Notandinn getur nýtt sér hann til að afla sér upplýsingar um tölvuna.